 Plans are to be fully dimensioned and show heights and setbacks from boundaries.
-You should include all details required by the relevant IDAS forms, such as:
+You should include all details required by the relevant Development Assessment forms, such as:

 - site plans showing all boundaries, natural features and proposed development (including the location and use of buildings on both the proposed land and the adjoining land, the location of car parks and areas to be landscaped);

 - all elevations (north, south, east and west) with natural ground levels (on Australian Height Datum where the property is affected by flooding) and relative finished levels;

 - floor plans for each level of the development, showing both the existing and proposed development along with existing and proposed gross floor area (GFA) calculations;